andersblehr/JSONCache/README.md

 ## But do tell

+### Key conversion

+When consuming JSON, JSON keys are converted to Core Data entity attribute names.
+Conversely, when producing JSON, Core Data entity attribute names (or `struct` properties) are converted to JSON keys.

+Key conversion consists of two steps:

+1. Convert between `snake_case` and `camelCase` as needed.
+2. Qualify or dequalify reserved words as needed.

-### Case conversion
+#### Case conversion

-Before JSON data is loaded into Core Data, any necessary case conversion is performed on the attribute names.
-The `JSONCache.casing` configuration parameter tells JSONCache whether to expect `.snake_case` or `.camelCase` in the JSON data.
+The `JSONCache.casing` configuration parameter tells JSONCache whether the JSON data uses `.snake_case` or `.camelCase` in key names.
 Case conversion is only done if the JSON casing is `.snake_case`:

-- `attribute_name` becomes `attributeName`.
+- `attribute_name` becomes `attributeName` when consuming JSON.
-- `description`, being a reserved attribute name, becomes `entityNameDescription`.

-Similarly, when producing JSON:

-- `attributeName` becomes `attribute_name`.
+- `attributeName` becomes `attribute_name` when producing JSON.

+#### Qualifying reserved words

+Some words, such as `description`, collide with reserved Cocoa names and may not be used as attribute names in Core Data entities.
+When reserved words are received as keys in JSON data, they are qualified during the case conversion process.
+Specifically, the name of the Core Data entity that will hold the data is prefixed onto the reserved word.
+If for instance the entity name is `EntityName`, the JSON key `description` will be mapped to the entity attribute name `entityNameDescription`.

+Conversely, when producing JSON, qualified attribute names are
-- `entityNameDescription` becomes `description`.
+dequalified: `entityNameDescription` becomes `description`.

+JSONCache only supports qualifying (prefixing) reserved words with the name of the corresponding entity.
+Thus, care must be taken when naming Core Data entity attributes whose JSON counterparts represent reserved words.

+Currently, JSONCache only supports qualifying the reserved word `description`.
+More words may be added in the future.

 ### Date conversion